-Rahiima Nalwoga is a 19 months old girl diagnosed at 6 weeks with Tetra-logy of Fallot with absent pulmonary Valve on 26th June, 2019 at Uganda Heart Institute.
-This means her unique heart has ( a missing pulmonary valve, a large VSD – a large hole of about 9mm in diameter, obstructed out flow of blood from the right ventricle to the lungs (pulmonary stenosis) and a massively dilated main pulmonary artery.
+Rahiima Nalwoga is a 19 months old girl diagnosed at 6 weeks with Tetra-logy of Fallot with absent pulmonary Valve on 26th June 2019 at Uganda Heart Institute.
+This means her unique heart has ( a missing pulmonary valve, a large VSD – a large hole of about 9mm in diameter, obstructed outflow of blood from the right ventricle to the lungs (pulmonary stenosis) and a massively dilated main pulmonary artery.

 Rahiima is the last born to two brothers and one sister.
-Her father is an IT engineer and her mother is a stay at home mum.
+Her father is an IT engineer and her mother is a stay-at-home mum.

 Rob Raylman is the Chief Executive officer for Gift of Life International.
 He assumed this role in 2008.